SRCH2/srch2-ngn/documentation/docs/index.md

 ```

-###Sending Queries
+##Sending Queries

-We can call the `Indexable.search(String searchInput)` to search on a
+We can call the *Indexable.search(String searchInput)* to search on a
 specific index.
 For example, the following function call searches for
 movie records that match the keywords "beaty ame":
 ```
     movieIndex.search("beaty ame");
 ```

-The SDK also provides a function `SRCH2Engine.searchAllIndexes()`
+The SDK also provides a function *SRCH2Engine.searchAllIndexes()*
 that can return results from all indexes registered using the
-`SRCH2Engine.initialize()` function.
+*SRCH2Engine.initialize()* function.

-<h>Move materials from the Advanced Topic page to describe how the
-engine interprets this query string.</h>
+By default, the engine uses the space delimiter to tokenize the string to multiple keywords
+('beaty' and 'ame').
+It treats the last keyword ('ame') as a prefix condition,
+and other keywords (e.g., 'beaty') as complete keywords.
+The engine
+supports fuzzy search by allowing one typo for every three characters
+in a keyword.
+The SDK allows you to have more control on the prefix and the fuzziness setting by using the
+*Indexable.advancedSearch()* method.
+Please check the [Advanced page](advanced-topics.md) for more details.

-###Getting Results
+##Getting Results

-The SRCH2 server passes information back to the `SRCH2Engine`
+The SRCH2 server passes information back to the *SRCH2Engin*e
 class through two asynchronous callbacks:
-`com.srch2.android.http.service.SearchResultsListener` and
+*SearchResultsListener* and *StateResponseListener*.
-`com.srch2.android.http.service.StateResponseListener`.
 The first one
 returns search results, and the second one returns state
 information about the index and engine.